 Your American bobtail should be fed a diet of high-quality cat food recommended by your vet.
 Be careful not to overfeed your cat, as it could lead to obesity.

-American bobtails have a lifespan of 13–15 years, and are a relatively healthy breed thanks to their natural development, though incidences of being born without a tail can lead to spinal issues and there are still some genetic conditions to look out for.
+American bobtails have a lifespan of 13–15 years and are a relatively healthy breed thanks to their natural development.
+But, like all cats, Wooten says there are some health issues owners need to keep an eye out for.

-Reputable breeders will screen for health issues in your kitten, but it’s important to have them screened regularly into adulthood.
-Some health problems can go undetected until later in your cat’s life.
+Reputable breeders will screen for health issues in your American bobtail kitten, but it's important to have them screened regularly into adulthood, as all cats can develop health conditions as they age.

-The American bobtail we know today began naturally, with feral domestic cats born with bobbed tails.
-One of the first known instances of attempted breeding was in the 1960s when a vacationing couple, John and Brenda Sanders, found a bobtail cat Arizona and let it mate with their female cat back home in Iowa.
+The American bobtail we know today began naturally, with feral domestic cats born with bobbed tails, according to the Cat Fanciers' Association.
+One of the first known instances of attempted breeding was in the 1960s when a vacationing couple, John and Brenda Sanders, found a bobtail cat in Arizona and let him mate with their female cat back home in Iowa.

 In the late '60s, experienced breeders began to mate these bobtails from all over the country, working to perfect the American bobtail breed.
 Breeders have worked over time to refine the American bobtail into a companion pet with the appearance of a wild bobtail, but a sweeter and more gentle temperament.